Chart Color Schemes

 Wembley - West Leederville - Glendalough features high concentrations of lone person households and group households, with a higher-than-average median household size

 Family households account for 62.4% of all households, including 28.4% couples with children, 25.7% couples without children, and 6.9% single parent families.
-Non-family households comprise the remaining 37.6%, with lone person households at 33.1% and group households making up 4.5%.
+Non-family households constitute the remaining 37.6%, with lone person households at 33.1% and group households making up 4.5%.
 The median household size is 2.3 people, which is larger than the Greater Perth average of 2.1.

 Frequently Asked Questions - Households